AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The InputHandler class has the following key method:

-* *paseInput*: Parses the user input and returns the corresponding `Command` object.
+* *parseInput*: Parses the user input and returns the corresponding `Command` object.

 <ins>Design Considerations</ins>